React Native vs Swift – A Side-by-Side Comparison for iOS Application Development

 React Native has a good support from third-party libraries which keeps on multiplying every year due to mind-boggling support from its community.
 In fact, npm is the richest source for third party library manager in the case of React Native.

 For iOS – these third parties can be installed by linking them to Xcode either in a manual way or either automatically using rnpm links.

 Although React Native do support a vast number of 3rd party APIs, there are still some requirements which are needed to be met in terms of supporting APIs through native modules.
-React Native developers are reportedly working on fixing the same as of writing this article.
+React Native Developers are reportedly working on fixing the same at the time of writing this article.